Athens in 2 Days: A Complete Itinerary for First Timers (2026)

 Is 2 days in Athens enough?

-For us, two days in Athens provided a wonderful introduction to the city’s highlights, including the Acropolis, various ancient sites, and many different neighborhoods.
+For us, two days in Athens were a wonderful introduction to the city’s highlights, including the Acropolis, various ancient sites, and many different neighborhoods.
 While you won’t explore every nook and cranny, it’s a great starting point for capturing Athens’ essence.

 Is half a day in Athens enough?